tinkertank-de/frisbee/README.md

 ![darkside](https://user-images.githubusercontent.com/84087178/173510602-0f383d07-d8e2-4701-b765-c77271a8d3dc.png)
 <br>*dark side of the ~~moon~~ frisbee*

+# usp

+it's plug and play like a *Makey Makey*, it's easy to reprogram like the *micro:bit*, it's cheap like an *arduino* and it's capable of running micropython for super fast and compile-free programming. and it's got a glowing RG-Bee-LED* shining through the pcb for instant feedback

+*reverse mounted neopixel LED

 # comparison
 |                            | Arduino Uno          | Makey Makey            | Micro:Bit            | Calliope          | Frisbee 2.0              |
 | -------------------------- | -------------------- | ---------------------- | -------------------- | ----------------- | ------------------------ |